morinted/schedule-generator/README.md

 ### Getting Started

 1. To start, it is recommended to download the program's front-end.
-This can be found in the [executable directory](schedule-generator/executable) under the name [Schedule-Generator.jar](schedule-generator/executableschedule-Generator.jar).
+This can be found in the [executable directory](schedule-generator/executable) under the name [Schedule-Generator.jar](https://github.com/morinted/schedule-generator/raw/master/schedule-generator/executable/Schedule-Generator.jar).

 2. Run the .jar.

-	Simply double-click the .jar to run.
+	Simply double-click the .jar file to run.
 If you don't have Java installed, you can get it from [Sun's website](http://java.com/en/download/index.jsp) or by running [Ninite](http://ninite.com) (my preffered choice, as there is no chance of the silly "Ask Toolbar").

 3. Wait for the server to connect, then select a semester from the drop down.